pigulla/fkt/README.md

 fkt
 ===

-Trivial but occasionally useful functions intended for use as callbacks.
+Trivial but occasionally useful functions intended for use as callbacks and in unit tests.